Intervention/docs/image/v4/basics/colors.md

 > public ColorInterface::toHex(bool $prefix = false): ColorInterface

-Transform the color to a RGB hexadecimal value.
+Transform the color to a `RGBA` hexadecimal value.
 The alpha channel is only output in the hex string if it is not completely opaque.

 #### Parameters